Comparison · Territory Intelligence vs Property Records

 SCAYLED

 The practical difference: CoreLogic is a boardroom decision at the agency level.
-SCAYLED is a corporate card decision at the agent level.
-I have seen agents sign up for SCAYLED and be scanning inside five minutes.
+SCAYLED lands at the agent and team level, where a transactional broker can be working live occupiers the same day.
 CoreLogic usually requires a procurement cycle.

 When to use which